Immunocytochemistry

 Cryostat sections for IMF protocols should be cut at a thickness of 5microns.

-Sections for ISH should be cut onto APES slides and heated overnight; a temperature range of 37- 50°C is acceptable.
-The Superfrost Plus sialinized slide type is the recommended option when preparing slides for in situ hybridisation (FISH and CISH) techniques.
+Sections for ISH should be cut onto APES slides and heated overnight at a temperature of 37°C. .
+The Superfrost Plus or TOMO sialinized slide types are the recommended options when preparing slides for in situ hybridisation (FISH and CISH) techniques.

 Fresh tissue for IMF procedures should be transported to the lab in a timely manner in saline solution or Michel’s medium.

-Turnaround times (TATs): 10 working days for routine immunocytochemistry stains.
-TATs for HER2 and ISH analyses are 14 working days.
+Turnaround times (TATs): 7 working days from receipt of request for routine immunocytochemistry stains.
+TATs for HER2 and ISH analyses are 7 working days from receipt of the request.

 Instructions for completion of request forms: refer to the Liverpool Clinical Laboratories Minimum Dataset Policy (MDS) for Laboratory Investigations for guidance.
 Link